 Applicants applying for a Class 2F driver’s licence are required to have their vision tested and must meet minimum vision standards.
 If the applicant requires corrective lenses, they will be required during the vision screening testing.
 Applicants who fail to meet minimum vision standards will be denied the class of driver's licence sought.

-NOTE: Manitoba Health will NOT pay third party requests for a medical report including any related examinations, tests, or telephone calls to the physician.
+NOTE: Manitoba Health, Seniors and Active LIving will NOT pay third party requests for a medical report including any related examinations, tests, or telephone calls to the physician.
 Applicants are responsible for these costs.